rabbitmq/support-tools/docs/Reporting_RabbitMQ_Issues.md

 The [`rabbitmq-collect-env`](https://raw.githubusercontent.com/rabbitmq/support-tools/master/scripts/rabbitmq-collect-env) script will run commands to gather system information and RabbitMQ logs.
 At the root of the archive created by this script will be a file called `overview` which contains some important information. *Note:* this script is **NOT** compatible with Windows systems.

+If the script can't be run, use `rabbitmqctl` commands to get information like policies, environment and report.

 Other necessary information includes the following:

 * RabbitMQ version